 To get started, you'll need to add Gigya PHP SDK to your application:

-- Copy the GSSDK.php file to your PHP application path.
+- Copy all PHP SDK files to the same location of your PHP application path.

 - Include the GSSDK.php file in your PHP application: